JasonBee/wtbugreportgenerator/README.md

 Have you ever posted a bug report only to find it was deleted or locked because you missed a file or two?
 We all have lives, but the game devs need specific info in order to find a software defect root cause.

-This script automates the data collection for you using "state of the art techniques", leaving you with a zip file containing the needed information.
+This script automates the data collection for you, leaving you with a zip file containing the needed information.
 Never again will you post a bug report only to find it deleted a few days later because you failed to properly include the latest .clog files.

 Bad Gamer --> Good Gamer!